manni8436/MS3-Project/README.md

 ### FUTURE IMPLEMENTATIONS

-These are a few ideas i've had and would like to implement in the future.
+These are a few ideas I've had and would like to implement in the future.

 * Admin user
 * Exclusive search